 Time to start crafting for Thanksgiving!
 This is one of my all-time favorite crafts.
-You will need: a coffee filter, a few colors of tempera or acrylic paint (diluted with water to a thin consistency), paper towels, and construction paper.
+You will need: a coffee filter, a few colors of Folk Art acrylic paint (diluted with water to a thin consistency), paper towels, and construction paper.
 You'll also need scissors, glue and a black pen.

 Step 1: Flatten the coffee filter, then fold it in half.
 Continue folding it in half four more times.

 Step 2: Dip just the tip of the folded coffee filter into one color of paint.
 Remove it quickly- if the paint is sufficiently diluted, it will travel quickly up the filter.

 Step 3: Dip the other two tips into two other colors.